hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 For the `YOUR_ELASTICACHE_ENDPOINT`, go on your AWS console and click on the cluster you have created before.
 There you will see the endpoint URL.

 ![aws elasticache](./img/aws_elasticache_endpoint.png)
 3. In the `s-function.json` file for `authorizer` function you will see a `SNS_TOPIC_ARN` property.
 Leave it like it is for now, we will come back to it later.
 4. In the `s-function.json` you have a `vpc` section, too.
-Replace it with the security group and the subnets we have created before.
+Add your Security Group ID, which you can find in the `VPC` service in the navigation pane on the left under the `Security Groups` menu.
+Then add your Subnet ID, which you can find in the same navigation pane under `Subnets` menu and then choose the subnet which you created earlier for this tutorial.
 The VPC section should look like this now:

 	```
 	"vpc": {